United States District Court

 Yes.
 Your trial judge will tell you what schedule he or she expects to follow throughout the trial.

 Yes.
 Under federal law and state, employers must allow their employees time off for jury duty.
 An employee cannot be punished in any way for serving as a juror.
-Anyone who is a full-time employee serving on state or federal jury duty is entitled to his or her "usual compensation received from such employment less the fee or compensation he received for serving as such juror."
+Anyone who is a full-time employee serving on state or federal jury duty is entitled to his or her "usual compensation received from such employment."
 Ala.
 Code § 12-16-8 (1975) For more information about federal guidelines for employers regarding time off for jury service click here.

 Request a Certificate of Attendance from the District Clerk's Office and one will be prepared and given to you.
 The certificate will be available before you leave the courthouse at the end of the day.